 “As a younger coach you tend to mimic behaviors.
 You see what your coach did, you thought it was successful because it reached you, but it doesn’t necessarily reach every athlete, and the same goes with academic leadership.
 What may work well for one, may not work well for another.
 You have to get to know people, develop a relationship and ultimately be an active listener.
 Follow up and make sure you get the best out of your constituents.”

-This underlying philosophy has become part of the strategy in the curriculum for Master of Business Administration (MBA), and the Master of Sports Administration (MSA), plus the online version of the MSA for sports professionals already working in the industry, where every student completes a DISC Profile.
+This underlying philosophy has an integral part of the strategy in the curriculum for the Master of Sports Administration (MSA), plus the online version of the MSA for sports professionals already working in the industry.

 Students in Jim’s class complete a Sports ManagerDISC Profile as part of Athlete Assessments’ Academic Program, which sees them undertake a 12-minute self-assessment.
 A 40-page report is then produced outlining the individual’s unique spread of strengths and their style of communicating, approaching tasks, and building relationships with the people around them.
-The reports detail an individual’s preferred and non-preferred behaviors through a four-quadrant model showing degrees of behavior as opposed to binary absolutes.
-The report highlights the importance of adaptability in any pursuit of performance, including for effective leadership.
+The report details an individual’s preferred and non-preferred behaviors through the four-quadrant model showing degrees of behavior as opposed to binary absolutes.
 Importantly, Athlete Assessments’ DISC Profiles also give an insight into what an individual needs to be successful in a chosen endeavor, and often confirm or enhance their understanding of self, while also uncovering potentially unseen strengths or blind spots in their awareness.
+This work highlights the importance of adaptability in any pursuit of performance, including for effective leadership.

 Tying the profiles to a philosophical origin, Jim shared,